Bettermeans/bettermeans/README.md

 # debian linux
 sudo apt-get install postgresql postgresql-client postgresql-contrib

+# You will need PostgresQL version 8.4 or thereabouts
+# You can find repos for Linux here: https://wiki.postgresql.org/wiki/Apt

 # NOTE: only do this in development mode, as it puts your database in an
 # insecure state.
 # update the end of /etc/postgresql/9.1/main/pg_hba.conf to look like this: